EthanCheng3/cse15l-lab-reports/LabReport4/labreport4.md

 ![Image](gitcommit.png)
 ![Image](gitpush.png)

-Committed the changes using `git commit -a`
+Committed the changes using `git commit -a` (Didn't need to use git add since `-a` option with git commit stages all changes)

 Pushed the changes to GitHub using `git push`